Skip to main content

 Larger waterwise projects—like converting part or all of your lawn or garden into a more sustainable option—are an investment of time and money, but they can help maximize the benefits of your efforts.
 Make changes over time in manageable pieces that will eventually add up to a bigger impact.

-Learn more about lawn alternatives and native plants:
+Learn more about lawn alternatives, rain gardens and native plants through the links below.

 Share the need for waterwise practices with your neighbors and community leaders.

-We are a small (but mighty!) organization, which means we depend on volunteers to help us get the job done.
+Volunteer for PlantNebraska: We are a small (but mighty!) organization, which means we depend on volunteers to help us get the job done.
 Our volunteers help with tree planting and garden making all across the state.
-Email us to let us know you are interested in volunteering, and we'll get in touch with you.
+Sign up for our Volunteer Alert Email List (on our Volunteer page, under the "How to Help" tab), and we'll let you know when we have upcoming volunteer opportunities.

 MENU CLOSE